jpreardon/float-plan/WORKLOG.md

 - Float Plans
   - Tests!
-    - Test to make sure skippers can only edit their own plans
   - Add a guest textbox (temporary)
   - Figure out how to separate checkouts and checkins
   - Don't allow skippers to delete their float plans after they are complete